UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 • While the SCO guarantees a market-based price, switching to a Retail Choice plan or government aggregation program can provide more predictable bills and eco-conscious options.

-If you live in Ohio and use natural gas, you might have noticed the term “Standard Choice Offer” or “SCO” on your monthly bill and wondered exactly what you are paying for.
-For many residents, especially those served by Columbia Gas of Ohio or Enbridge (formerly Dominion East Ohio), the SCO is the default setting for their natural gas supply.
+If you live in Ohio and use natural gas, you’ve probably noticed the term “Standard Choice Offer” or “SCO” on your monthly bill.
+For many residents — especially those served by Columbia Gas of Ohio or Enbridge (formerly Dominion East Ohio) — the SCO serves as the default setting for natural gas supply.
 It isn’t a penalty or a hidden fee.
-It is simply a regulated, market-based rate assigned to you because you haven’t actively selected an independent energy supplier or joined a local aggregation initiative.
-Understanding how this rate fluctuates, how to read your usage metrics correctly, and how to utilize tools like the state’s comparison chart can help you decide whether to stick with the default or shop around for a plan that offers more stability.
-We’ll walk you through when it makes sense to stay on the SCO and when exploring a fixed-rate retail plan might be a better financial move for your household.
+It’s a regulated, market-based rate assigned automatically because you haven’t actively selected an independent energy supplier or joined a local aggregation initiative.
+Understanding how this pricing works and utilizing tools like the state’s comparison chart can help you decide whether to stick with the default or shop around for a plan offering better stability.
+We’ll walk you through when it makes sense to stay on the SCO and when exploring a fixed-rate retail plan might be a smarter financial move.

 What Is the Standard Choice Offer (SCO)?